 RIMS Director of Certification Denise Osorio: The Importance of Recertifying and Upcoming Recertification Webinar

-With many RIMS-CRMP certifications expiring by the end of 2020, RIMS Director of Certification Programs, Denise Osorio will host a complimentary webinar on June 4th at 2:00 pm EDT to provide updates and answer questions about the recertification process.
+With many RIMS-CRMP certifications expiring by the end of 2020, RIMS Director of Certification Programs, Denise Osorio will host a complimentary webinar on November 1, 2021 from 2:00 pm – 3:00 pm EDT to provide updates and answer questions about the recertification process.
 Read below for some critical details and register here for Recertification: Keep Your RIMS-CRMP Active.

 RIMS: Welcome, Denise.
 Before we discuss recertification, what can you tell us about our global RIMS-CRMP holders and the certification itself?

 Osorio: We currently have more than 400 RIMS-CRMP certification holders in 23 countries from around the world.
 Fifty-seven percent of them are directors, vice presidents, or C-Suite professionals.
 The RIMS-CRMP is the certification of choice as it is accredited and globally recognized.
 It's accredited by ANSI (the American National Standards Institute) under ISO standards, which makes it the only risk management certification in the world to hold accredited status.

 RIMS: Why is recertifying important for a RIMS-CRMP holder?

 Osorio: Recertification is an essential part of an accredited certification.
 It keeps RIMS-CRMPs up to date on the latest risk management trends and practices.
 It also shows your ongoing commitment to the certification and the profession.
 You're also maintaining your knowledge of the competencies and commitment to quality and ethical conduct.